 There have been some huge prizes won in SA PowerBall in the past, mainly thanks to the uncapped jackpot, which has even reached over R100 million before.
 This page will tell you how much the biggest-ever PowerBall jackpots were worth, and you can find out about the lucky players that won them.

-There was 1 jackpot winning ticket that matched 5 main numbers and the PowerBall.
+There were 2 jackpot winning tickets that matched 5 main numbers and the PowerBall.

 Winners this year